 Many casinos offer incentives as a way to lure in and retain customers.
 Bonuses are one of the most sought-after features of gambling as they offer players an additional chance to win with perks like free spins and deposit matching in bonus cash.

-While most people use these bonuses in the way that they were meant to be used, others have taken advantage of these extras to make a larger profit.
+While most people use casino bonuses in the way that they were meant to be used, others have taken advantage of these extras to make a larger profit.
 Bonus hunting is a term that coincides with advantage players.
 Advantage players are gamblers who strategically target and exploit casino promotions to gain an edge on the house.

 In the past, this popular casino streaming concept meant big bucks for players who knew how to work the system.
 Today, it’s not as easy to pull off.